PreetiShah09/fmcg-deal-intelligence-agent/README.md

 # FMCG Deal Intelligence Newsletter Agent

-A lightweight Streamlit application that screens publicly available news for recent FMCG M&A and investment activity, filters and scores the evidence, consolidates duplicate coverage into deal records, and generates a concise investment-style newsletter.
+A lightweight Streamlit application that screens publicly available news for recent FMCG M&A and investment activity, filters relevant evidence, consolidates duplicate coverage into deal records, and generates a concise investment-style newsletter.

 ## Live Demo